Modern architecture of Kaunas: Commercial buildings

 With the growth of Lithuanian's economy, Kaunas became the country's most important economic center, hosting numerous institutions related to business life, including banks, enterprises, and factories.

-In 1924 an international competition was announced for the design of the Bank of Lithuania.
+In 1924, an international competition was announced for the design of the Bank of Lithuania.
 The winning proposal, by Mykolas Songaila, was realized in 1928 at the corner of K. Donelaičio and Maironio streets, near Unity Square.
 The exterior of the bank combined a historicist style with modernist elements, while the interiors prominently featured national motifs, preserved original furniture, and artworks.
 The building was equipped with mechanical heating, air humidification, and electric elevators.
 The basement housed safes with monitoring corridors and vaults.
 Apartments for employees were located in the same building, and Prime Minister Augustinas Voldemaras lived in a mansard corner apartment.
 A rooftop terrace-garden was also created.

 Another significant institution was the Central Jewish Bank (Laisvės alėja 106), designed by G. Mazelis and M. Grodzenskis and built in 1925.
 In addition to financial services, it also functioned as a community center, with shops, a café, and a library.
 A unique interior passage created an indoor shopping street.
-In 1932, the Polish Credit Society completed its headquarters (Donelaičio g.
-76), designed by E. Fryko and distinguished by neo-Baroque forms.
+In 1932, the Polish Credit Society completed its headquarters (K. Donelaičio St. 76), designed by architect E. Frykas and distinguished by neo-Baroque forms.

 The earliest interwar bank buildings still retained historicist features.
-However, the Land Bank (Donelaičio g.
-73, now the Kaunas University of Technology Rectorate), designed by Karolis Reisonas in 1935, abandoned most historicist elements and embraced modernist principles, emphasizing light, simplicity, and clarity.
-Even further in the modernist direction was another major economic symbol of Lithuania: the Kaunas Chamber of Commerce and Industry, designed by Vytautas Landsbergis-Žemkalnis and completed in 1939 (Donelaičio g.
-8).
+However, the Land Bank (K. Donelaičio St. 73, now the Kaunas University of Technology Rectorate), designed by architect Karolis Reisonas in 1935, abandoned most historicist elements and embraced modernist principles, emphasizing light, simplicity, and clarity.
+Even further in the modernist direction was another major economic symbol of Lithuania: the Kaunas Chamber of Commerce and Industry, designed by architect Vytautas Landsbergis-Žemkalnis and completed in 1939 (K. Donelaičio St. 8).